Chapter 52 BWV 30 Freue dich, erlöste Schar

 It was asserted above that this is a work of vigour and dynamism, a feature that we discover is as apparent in the arias as in the reprised chorus.
 The second bass aria begins with an aggressive ′scotch snap′, a brief skirl throwing the rhythm towards weaker notes of the bar.
 This proceeds to a slightly gentler, more caressing figure (bar 5) itself giving way to an interchange between oboe d′amore and violins (from bar 8).

-The bass makes much use of the scotch snap, almost spitting out his detestation of all things offensive to God.
+The bass makes much use of the rhythmic scotch snap (from bar 1) almost spitting out his detestation of all things offensive to God.
 The middle section (from bar 97) is textually more gentle and musically more flowing, an affirmation to love, with all one′s heart, the One who has been so gracious to us.